AvePoint/cloud-api/docs/docs/services-and-features/enpower/artifacts.md

-      "numberOfGuests": null, // The number of guests users who have access to the artifact "hasRequest": false, // Indicates if EnPower business context has been requested for this artifact "hasResponse": false, // Indicates if EnPower business context request for this artifact has been responded "lastRenewNotifyTime": "", // The last time a renewal notification was sent for the artifact "numberOfUsers": null, // The number of users who have access to the artifact "lastActivityD7": 0, // The activity count in the last 7 days for the artifact "lastActivityTime": "", // The date and time of the artifact’s latest activity
+      "numberOfGuests": null, // The number of guests users who have access to the artifact "hasRequest": false, // Indicates if EnPower business context has been requested for this artifact "hasResponse": false, // Indicates if EnPower business context request for this artifact has been responded "numberOfUsers": null, // The number of users who have access to the artifact "lastActivityD7": 0, // The activity count in the last 7 days for the artifact "lastActivityTime": "", // The date and time of the artifact’s latest activity